 More recently, Catherine has added the Efficiency strategy to her portfolio, this is aimed at improving project delivery in transport, underpinned by improved cost benchmarking, the promotion of long-term collaborative relationships and exploiting digital technology to derive opportunities to innovate, invest and upskill to boost productivity.
 Prior to her current role, Catherine worked in a variety of other roles at the Department for Transport and in consultancy.

-Acting Head of Frameworks
+Acting Director of Frameworks

 As the Acting Director of Frameworks, Adrian’s role is to lead, develop, improve and manage the suite of national and regional frameworks within Scape Procure.
 Adrian leads a team of dedicated Framework Managers, applying strategic leadership of change and innovation to ensure that the framework services provide excellence and value to the public sector.